anjanabalabhaskara/smart-grid-attack-synthesis-tool/README.md

 In the above figure r1 represents upper safety limit for grid frequency and r2 represents lower safety limit for grid frequency. r3 represents the threshold value for the residue based detection unit.

 ### **Step 3:**
-In the Predicate settings tab, the user maps the logic specification in step 2 to the predicates over the output space of the model.
+In the predicate settings tab, the user maps the logic specification in step 2 to the predicates over the output space of the model.
 For example, suppose there are two outputs x = [y1,y2].
 Here y1 is the frequency of a generator in the grid, and y2 is the residue value of the detection unit attached to that generator.
  Predicate r1 checks if y1 < = b1 (b1 is a constraint),therefore matrix A = [1 0] such that Ax <= b1
  similarly to check y1 >= b2 (b2 is a constraint) , A = [-1 0]  such that -Ax <= -b2 which implies Ax >= b2.